bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 * **Verification:** Clearly show that as you press keys to move the arm in Gazebo, the values in the `ros2 topic echo` terminal change in real-time.
 Demonstrate moving at least two different joints.

 **Part B: Physical Robot SLAM**
-This section demonstrates mapping a real-world environment with the physical TurtleBot.
+This second part demonstrates mapping a real-world environment with the physical TurtleBot.

 * **Launch Nodes:** Bring up the physical robot hardware and launch the appropriate SLAM and teleoperation nodes on your remote PC.
 * **Map the Environment:** Use the keyboard teleoperation node to drive the TurtleBot around a physical space.
 The area you map should contain at least two distinct obstacles (e.g., a table and a trash can).